hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 ### Current Limitations

-- Certs and keys will never be captured in the JSON manifest for security reasons — install them on the target before replay
+- Certs and keys will never be captured in the JSON manifest for security reasons.
+Install them on the target before replay
-- General Settings (`ssloGS_global`) are environment-specific — configure via the SSLO GUI on the target before replay
+- General Settings (`ssloGS_global`) are environment-specific; configure via the SSLO GUI on the target before replay
 - Per-request policy modifications made outside SSLO with strict updates disabled will not survive replay
 - Extension services (blocking page, DoH guard) must be installed separately
-- After replay, the SSLO GUI may display a "not initialized" warning — click the red icon in the top right of the SSLO main page GUI to reload SSLO configuration
+- After replay, the SSLO GUI may display a warning — click the pulsing red icon in the top right of the SSLO main page GUI to reload SSLO configuration and wait 15 seconds

 ## Requirements